 - The applicant and appellant ('the applicant') distributes computer games on a commercial basis.
-The defendant and respondent ('the defendant') is a natural person who does not pursue any professional or commercial interests. - The applicant is the holder, within the territory of Germany, of the exclusive ancillary copyrights for making a professionally developed computer game available to the public. - In December 2013 and January 2014, the defendant disseminated this computer game on a file-sharing platform via her internet connection and offered it to other members of the public for download.
-She infringed the applicant's rights as a result of this file sharing. - In order to assert its rights, the applicant instructed a law firm, which sent a warning letter to the defendant on behalf of the applicant.
-In that letter, the defendant was asked inter alia to undertake, by way of an undertaking to desist from unlawful activities, coupled with a penalty clause, not to make the computer game accessible to the public any longer.
-She was also asked to pay damages. - As a result of having instructed the law firm, the applicant incurred costs of EUR 745.40, which were made up of the following: A fee for assuming responsibility for the conduct of the case, charged at 1.3 times the statutory rate based on a value in dispute of EUR 10 000, that is to say EUR 725.40, plus disbursements of EUR 20.
+The defendant and respondent ('the defendant') is a natural person who does not pursue any professional or commercial interests. - The applicant is the holder, within the territory of Germany, of the exclusive ancillary copyrights for making a professionally developed computer game available to the public. - On at least 13 occasions between 26 November 2014 and 28 November 2014, the defendant offered this computer game to others, via his internet connection, for download on a file-sharing platform.
+He infringed the applicant's rights as a result of this file sharing. - In order to assert its rights, the applicant instructed a law firm, which sent a warning letter to the defendant on behalf of the applicant.
+In that letter, the defendant was asked to undertake, by way of an undertaking to desist from unlawful activities, coupled with a penalty clause, not to make the computer game in question accessible to the public and offer it for download any longer.
+He was also asked to pay damages.

-- In the subsequent court proceedings, in which the applicant sought to recover this sum, the dispute essentially concerned only the amount of the lawyers' fees to be reimbursed. - At first instance, by judgment of 12 March 2019, the Amtsgericht Saarbrücken (Local Court of Saarbrücken) ordered the defendant to pay EUR 124 plus interest and dismissed the action for the remainder.
-The sum of EUR 124 is composed of the following: A fee for assuming responsibility for the conduct of the case, charged at 1.3 times the statutory rate based on a value in dispute of EUR 1000, that is to say EUR 104, plus disbursements of EUR 20. - In its grounds, the Local Court of Saarbrücken relied on the first sentence of Paragraph 97a(3) UrhG, pursuant to which the recoverable value in dispute is limited to EUR 1 000 in specific cases, provided that such an outcome would not be inequitable. - 9 By the appeal brought before the referring court, the applicant is pursuing its request to be reimbursed the lawyers' fees in full.
+- As a result of having instructed the law firm, the applicant incurred costs of EUR 984.60, which were made up of the following: a fee for assuming responsibility for the conduct of the case, charged at 1.3 times the statutory rate based on a value in dispute of EUR 20 000, that is to say, EUR 964.60, plus disbursements of EUR 20. - In the subsequent court proceedings, in which the applicant sought to recover this sum, the dispute concerned, inter alia, the amount of the lawyers' fees to be reimbursed. - At first instance, by judgment of 12 March 2019, the Amtsgericht Saarbrücken (Local Court of Saarbrücken) ordered the defendant to pay EUR 124 plus interest and dismissed the action as to the remainder.
+The sum of EUR 124 is composed of the following: a fee for assuming responsibility for the conduct of the case, charged at 1.3 times the statutory rate based on a value in dispute of EUR 1 000, that is to say, EUR 104, plus disbursements of EUR 20. - In its grounds, the Local Court of Saarbrücken relied on the first sentence of Paragraph 97a(3) UrhG, pursuant to which the recoverable value in dispute is limited to EUR 1 000 in specific cases, provided that such an outcome would not be inequitable. - 9 By the appeal brought before the referring court, the applicant is pursuing its request to be reimbursed the lawyers' fees in full.

-Grounds for the order for reference
+Grounds for the reference